The Best Ways to Sell in China

 Your Chinese company name is the first step in creating a localized branding strategy for your brand in China.
 When you have one, it allows people to identify your brand a lot faster but also shows you care about the market.

 In order to be successful in China, your website needs a Chinese-specific design.
-While Westerners prefer sites with clean and clear design, Chinese netizens like sites with Chinese references, easy communication, and convenience: Live Chat, QR code, and Shop Adress easy to find
+While Westerners prefer sites with clean and clear designs, Chinese netizens like sites with Chinese references, easy communication, and convenience: Live Chat, QR codes, and shop adress easy to find.

 Not only the website needs to be optimized to appeal to Chinese consumers but also to Baidu.
 The internet is a global marketplace, but not all countries have access to the same resources.
 In China for example Google’s pluggings don’t work.

 The real interest in having a Chinese website is brand credibility and visibility.
 A company can significantly increase its visibility through SEO on Baidu, thus reducing its cost of (customer) acquisition.
-Not only that, but a strong presence on Chinese search engines will improve the trust netizens accord to your brand and consequently your conversion rate.
+Not only that, but a strong presence on Chinese search engines (with a Mandarin website hosted in China) will improve the trust of netizens according to your brand and consequently your conversion rate.

-Everyone uses mobile payment.
-Alipay and WeChat are the most popular way of mobile payment; as a matter of fact, China’s online payment users penetration reached 86% in 2020.
-This online wallet is linked to user’s bank accounts and allows them to pay easily for anything they need online and offline.
+Everyone uses mobile payments in China.
+Alipay and WeChat are the most popular way of mobile payment; as a matter of fact, China’s online payment user penetration reaches around 90%.
+This online wallet is linked to users’ bank accounts and allows them to pay easily for anything they need online and offline.

 It can be rather complicated or inconvenient to use a card when purchasing online, most people use their online wallet.
 Therefore if you are serious about wanting to sell in China, you need to hop on the online payment bandwagon.